TruffleMuffin/backbone.bootstrap/README.md

 ```

 All script tags with the type `application/json` and a `data-url` property and valid JSON will automatically be returned from any Backbone request that matches the url specified in the `data-url` property.

+## Contributors

+Special thanks go to https://github.com/ianllewellyn and https://github.com/apjones6 for help with this library.